biicode/docs/c++/installation.rst

     If any problem installing C/C++ tools, check :ref:`how to install C/C++ tools manually <cpp_installation>`

-Execute again to check the tools are installed:
+Execute again to make sure the tools are installed:

 .. code-block:: bash